16. Environments and evaluation (*)#

 consist of three components:

-an expression (compare body and Section 15.4.1 again);
+an expression (see body in Section 15.4.1);

 a reference to the associated environment where the function might store data for further use (see environment).